6 styles of play for your cat

 Swatting play

 Cats that use their paws to hit and play with their “prey” benefit from swatting play.
 To play hands-on with your cat, use a wand.
-Self-entertaining toys work well too, such as interactive toys where cats can hit a ball through a container on a track or spring cat toys, like a toy on top of a tall spring with a base to encourage continuous swatting and movement.
+Self-entertaining toys work well too, such as interactive toys where cats can hit a ball through a container on a track, or spring cat toys, like a toy on top of a tall spring with a base.
+These types of toys encourage continuous swatting and movement.

 Surprise play and hide and seek